giongto35/cloud-game/README.md

 ## Try the service at
 Single play: **[http://cloudretro.io](http://cloudretro.io)**
 Direct play an existing game: **[Pokemon Emerald](http://cloudretro.io/?id=652e45d78d2b91cd%7CPokemon%20-%20Emerald%20Version%20%28U%29)**
-*Chrome and Chrome on Android is recommended.
-It's not working on iPhone and some other explorers.
-Click help button in the game UI to see keyboard mapping.*

 \*In ideal network condition and less resource contention on servers, the game will run smoothly as in the video demo.
 Because I only hosted the platform on limited servers in US East, US West, Eu, Singapore, you may experience some latency issues + connection problem.
 You can try hosting the service following the instruction the next section to have a better sense of performance.